Aaronwins/Sorting-and-Searching-Algorithms/README.md

 Insertion Sort, Merge Sort, Implementation of Matplotlib to show space time complexity

 Objectives for Insertion Sort Code:
-NOTE: It does take some time for runtime as values of n till 50,000.
-If want a quicker runtime comment the increasing values of n when each function is called
+NOTE: It does take some time for runtime as values of n till 1000 since it takes more runtime for values of n up to 50,000

 1. Given a random array  of size n sort implement insertion sort.